 These are as follows-

-Bruising and swelling: Bruising and swelling across the injured ankle is another significant sign of high ankle sprain.
-Bruising can be treated simply by applying ice or ointment but any inner displacement of bones can be a major problem.
+swelling across the injured ankle is another significant sign of high ankle sprain.
+Bruising can be treated simply by applying ice or ointment, but any internal displacement of bones can be a significant problem.

 Fracture: A high ankle sprain can also cause a fractured fibula.
 If you’ve fractured one of the bones on your ankle, you won’t be capable of put weight on that foot.